asynx-dev/www/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project related to infrastructure.
+DON'T USE THIS TEMPLATE FOR CONTENT REQUESTS
 title: ''
 labels: enhancement, new
-assignees: alperyazar
+assignees: www-maintainers

 ---